gorcajo/spotify-dude/README.md

 # Spotify Dude

-A simple app to make colaborative Spotify playlists with friends funnier.
+A simple bot to make colaborative Spotify playlists with friends funnier.

 ## I. Requirements